amiaopensource/qct-parse/README.md

 ### Commands:

-- **`qct-parse`**
+- **`qct-parse -i/--input [path to QCTools report] [optional arguments]`**
   Finds frames that exceed thresholds for QCTool tag(s).
-Detect color bars with the `-bd` option.
+Full list of command line arguments below.

 ---

 # `qct-parse`

-Run a single tag against a supplied value or multiple tags using a config file.
+Run a single tag against a supplied value or multiple tags using a profile.

 ## Arguments